nancyalaswad90/Become-a-Digital-Marketing-Specialist/README.md

+## Learning objectives

-Setting up an account
+- Setting up an account

-Installing the Google Analytics tracking tag
+- Installing the Google Analytics tracking tag

-Working with essential reports
+- Working with essential reports

-Using annotations in analytics reports
+- Using annotations in analytics reports

-Graphing data over time
+- Graphing data over time

-Cleaning up data with inline filters
+- Cleaning up data with inline filters

-Creating and applying persistent segments in reports Determining the location, demographics, and interests of your users Using acquisition reports to determine where your users are coming from Working with behavior reports
+- Creating and applying persistent segments in reports

+- Determining the location, demographics, and interests of your users

+- Using acquisition reports to determine where your users are coming from

+- Working with behavior reports

-Visualizing funnels with Goal Flow
+- Visualizing funnels with Goal Flow

-Setting up goals
+- Setting up goals